-Members as of December 31, 2018: Jorge Born (Chairman Audit Committee), Heekyung Jo Min, Steven Tadler.
+Members as of December 31, 2019: Jorge Born (Chairman Audit Committee), Heekyung Jo Min, Luis Maroto Camino, Steven Tadler.

-The members of the Audit Committee are all non-executive and independent members of the Board of Directors.
+The members of the Audit Committee are all nonexecutive and independent members of the Board of Directors.
 Pursuant to item 14 of the Swiss Code of Best Practice for Corporate Governance (SCBP), an independent member is a non-executive member, who has not been an executive member of the Dufry Group in the last three years and has no or comparatively minor business relations with the Company.
 The members shall be appointed, as a rule, for the entire duration of their mandate as Board members and be re-eligible.

 The Audit Committee assists the Board of Directors in fulfilling its duties of supervision of management.
 It is responsible for the review of the performance and independence of the Auditors, the review of and the decision on the audit plan and the audit results and the monitoring of the implementation of the findings by management, the review of the internal audit plan, the assessment of the risk management and the decision on proposed measures to reduce risks, the review of the compliance levels and risk management, as well as the review to propose whether the Board of Directors should accept the Company's accounts.
 The Audit Committee regularly reports to the Board of Directors on its decisions, assessments, findings and proposes appropriate actions.
 The Audit Committee generally meets at the same dates the Board of Directors meetings take place (usually 4-5 times per year), although the Chairman may call meetings as often as business requires.
-The length of the meetings lasted usually for approximately 2 to 3 hours in fiscal year 2018, during which the Audit Committee held 6 meet-
+The length of the meetings lasted usually for approximately 2 to 3 hours in fiscal year 2019, during which the Audit Committee held 4 meetings (1 meeting per quarter).
+The auditors attended 3 meetings of the Audit Committee in 2019.
+The Chairman of the Board of Directors usually participates as a guest in the Audit Committee meetings.
+Members of the Global Executive Committee attended meetings of the Audit Committee as follows: Group CEO 4 meetings and the CFO (who acts as Secretary of the Audit Committee) 4 meetings.